North Carolina governor says large-scale Republican convention 'very unlikely'

 “As much as we want the conditions surrounding COVID-19 to be favorable enough for you to hold the convention you describe in late August, it is very unlikely,” Cooper said.

-Republican National Committee Chairwoman Ronna McDaniel said in a Twitter post that the party would consider other locations for the convention and “begin visiting the multiple cities and states who have reached out to us.”
+Republican National Committee (RNC) Chairwoman Ronna McDaniel said in a Twitter post that the party would consider other locations for the convention and “begin visiting the multiple cities and states who have reached out to us.”

-Republicans in Georgia, Texas and Florida have offered to host the party’s four-day nominating convention, scheduled to open on Aug.
-24, if Trump makes good on his threat to move the event from North Carolina over the state’s restrictions.

 Republican officials are planning to visit Nashville, Tennessee, this week, according to a person familiar with discussions.